OnkarSagare27/weather-app/readme.md

-# A simple Weather application built in Flutter
+# A simple Weather application using in Flutter

-• Fetches data from a REST API
+- Fetches data from a REST API
-• Users can bookmark locations/cities
+- Users can bookmark locations/cities

 ## Demo